MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-govt-service-description.md

 In response to the unique and evolving requirements of the United States public sector, Microsoft has created Enterprise Mobility + Security (EMS) plans for our United States government community customers.
 This document provides an overview of features that are specific to these EMS plans.

 ## How to use this Service Description
-The EMS for US Government Service Description is designed to serve as an overview of our applicable offerings and will cover:

-1. Which services and features are included in different offerings
-2. How the US Government offerings differ from our commercial offerings
+The EMS for US Government Service Description is designed to serve as an overview of our applicable offerings and will cover: (1) which services and features are included in different offerings, (2) how the US Government offerings differ from our commercial offerings, and (3) our current compliance authorizations.
-3. Current compliance authorizations.

 ## EMS offers for US Government and Office 365 Interoperability